• Home

 Digital Leaders

-Digital leaders are children within Year 6 who have shown an interest in technology and want to take on a leadership role within the school.
-At the end of Year 5, all pupils are invited to apply for the role by filling out an application form listing what they want to achieve by being a digital leader.
+Digital leaders are children within UKS2 who have shown an interest in technology and want to take on a leadership role within the school.
+All pupils are invited to apply for the role by filling out an application form listing what they want to achieve by being a digital leader.

-Once selected the children complete a structured training provided by Childnet to support them to go on to educate their peers, parents and teachers about staying safe online.
-Using the Childnet’s exciting online platform, the children have amazing opportunities to share their views with leading internet companies like Facebook and Twitter, and they have a say in creating a better internet for the future.
+Once selected the children complete a structured training to support them to go on to educate their peers, parents and teachers about staying safe online.

 After the training, children work hard to raise awareness about internet safety throughout the school.
 They do this by presenting assemblies, conducting surveys and giving feedback to senior staff as well as being a positive influence and ensuring they are role models in being kind, respectful, creative and responsible when using technology.